Is weed legal in Tennessee?

-The one exception is for patients who need cannabidiol (CBD) products containing less than 0.9%CBD for the treatment of intractable seizures, permitted by a 2015 law signed by Republican Gov. Bill Haslam.
-The CBD treatment is only allowed in oil form.
+Medical marijuana laws are very limited in Tennessee despite efforts in 2020 to put a legalization bill on the general election ballot.
+The one exception is for cannabidiol (CBD) products containing less than 0.9% THC for the treatment of intractable seizures, permitted by a 2015 law signed by Governor Bill Haslam.
+Medical cannabis treatment is only allowed in CBD oil form.

-In recent years, Republicans, and anesthesiologists, Rep. Bryan Terry and Sen. Steve Dickerson have been pushing for Tennessee medical marijuana legislation that would further explore the use of cannabis as treatment.
-Dickerson’s latest effort in 2018 dissolved when he saw that the bill wouldn’t garner enough support.
+In recent years, anesthesiologists Rep. Bryan Terry and Sen. Steve Dickerson have been pushing for Tennessee medical marijuana legislation that would further explore the use of medical cannabis as treatment for qualifying conditions.
+Dickerson’s latest effort in 2018 dissolved when he saw that the medical use bill wouldn’t garner enough support.

-The CBD oil must have a manufacturer’s label that says the product contains less than 0.9% of CBD.
-The oil must be purchased legally in the U.S. and outside of Tennessee.
-Users must also have legal proof of purchase from the issuing state.
+The CBD oil must have a manufacturer’s label that says the product contains less than 0.9% THC, the predominant, intoxicating cannabinoid in cannabis.
+The oil must be purchased legally in the US outside of Tennessee and users must also have proof of legal purchase.

-Tennessee recognizes only intractable seizures, such as epilepsy, as a valid medical condition.
+Tennessee recognizes only conditions causing intractable seizures, such as epilepsy, as valid for using CBD.